laireyx/react-worker-hooks/README.md

 These methods are available via `react-worker-hooks/worker`

-By passing an interface `EventMap`, you can get type hints while writing worker code.
+You can get type hints while writing browser code by passing an interface `EventMap`.

 - `new WorkerBridge<EventMap>()`
   Initialize worker bridge.